-Any procurement carried out on behalf of the Council may only be undertaken with authority to carry out such task whether by way of a delegation in the Scheme of Delegation - Part 3 of the Constitution or otherwise.
+Any procurement carried out on behalf of the Council may only be undertaken with authority to carry out such task whether by way of a delegation in the Scheme of Delegation or otherwise.

 2.5.
 Calculating the financial value of a Contract